gyhzz/zksync-executions/README.md

 ### Troubleshooting

-pip install zksync2 is failing
+Unable to Install zksync2 Using <pip install>
 - If you face this error when trying to pip install zksync2:
 ERROR: Could not build wheels for lru-dict, which is required to install pyproject.toml-based projects
 - You will likely also see this above: error: Microsoft Visual C++ 14.0 is required